SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 D. Data Shuffling

-49. The main goal of data reduction is to:
+49. The main goal of data reduction is to: ans
+C. **Represent the data with less volume but produce similar analytical results**

 A. Remove all noisy data from the dataset
 B. Increase the number of variables